God Said "I'll Find You a New Heart" — Modern Paraphrase | nocap.bible

 This is the ultimate promise.
 God wasn't just saying He'd bring them back geographically — He was promising to change them from the inside out.
 A heart of stone swapped for a heart of flesh.
 Not a self-improvement plan.
 Not "try harder."
 A full transplant.
 Only God can do that. 🫶

-But the promise came with a warning too — for those who refused to let go of their idols and kept chasing after detestable things, their consequences would land squarely on their own heads.
+But the promise came with a warning too — for those who refused to let go of their and kept chasing after detestable things, their consequences would land squarely on their own heads.

 The Glory Departs 🕊️